What Is the Number One Drug Used by Teens? (2026)

 Risk Factors Leading to Drug Abuse in Teens

-From social pressures, to mental health problems—here are a few risk factors that can increase the likelihood of teens falling prey to drug abuse.
+From social pressures to mental health problems, several risk factors can increase the likelihood of teens experimenting with drugs or developing a substance use problem.

 • Family history of drug or alcohol abuse